SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Medical Evidence Best Practices

 Gather recent medical records dated after your initial application, including updated diagnostic tests, treatment notes, and physician assessments.
 Ensure documentation clearly describes how your condition limits daily activities, work capacity, and social functioning.
 Request narrative reports from treating physicians that specifically address your ability to maintain employment.
-Case studies show applicants with detailed functional capacity evaluations have 40% higher approval rates than those relying solely on diagnostic reports.
+Detailed functional capacity evaluations can help examiners better understand how medical conditions affect work-related activities.

 Working with Healthcare Providers